designmynight/designmynight-developers/site/content/v2-widget-docs.md

 <link rel="stylesheet" href="//onsass.designmynight.com">
 ```

 A widget will be rendered inside the parent element of where the `<script>` tag is located.
+The root element of the widget will have an ID of `dmn-partner-widget`.

 You can insert as many widgets on one page as you need, and the `BookingFormHelper` class makes it easy to manage individual widgets.